What is fibjs?

 console.log('success!');

-If you're after brevity, you can even write your code like this:
+If you're looking for simplicity, you can even write the code like this:

 1